freynder/ESP32_Clock/README.md

 ## Installation

+Make sure you have the esp-idf environment set up.
 Clone the repository, run make menuconfig and make flash monitor

 ## License